ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **AUGUSTUS** is a gene prediction tool that uses HMMs (optionally combined with "evidence" data from sequence alignments) to find gene models in a genome sequence.

 You can see which other species have already an AUGUSTUS trained model if you type:
-`singularity exec eukaryote-annotation.img which augustus`
+`singularity exec eukaryote-annotation.img augustus --species=help`

 For your own research project, you probably have an organism of interest.
 Do you see its name or that of a related species?
 If not, unfortunately you will probably have to train a new species-specific model.
 The authors of AUGUSTUS provide an extensive protocol on how to this [here](https://currentprotocols.onlinelibrary.wiley.com/doi/pdf/10.1002/cpbi.57).
 But we will not do that today.